bjartek/aether/README.md

   - save transactions from transactions view with network suffix
   - syntax highlight using chroma
   -  support for running on testnet/mainnet from the latest blockheight?
+  - show [uint8] as hex string (this will be configurable eventually)

 ## Testing EVM Support with Foundry